 These efforts not only remove barriers to financial inclusion but also create opportunities for economic growth and empowerment.
 By continuously refining its technology and strengthening partnerships, SBS enhances the resilience of its microfinance solutions, reducing operational risks while maximising positive social and economic outcomes.
-Furthermore, 74Software has established a clear objective to achieve full digital accessibility compliance across its entire product portfolio by 2030.
-This will be accomplished through a dual strategy: either bringing all existing products into compliance with the latest accessibility standards (WCAG 2.2, Level AA) or replacing non-compliant products with fully accessible alternatives.
-The expected timeframe for completion is 31 December 2030, reinforcing the Company's commitment to ensuring inclusivity and accessibility across all digital solutions.

 Currently, the CAPEX and OPEX associated with financial inclusion initiatives are integrated within existing operational budgets.
 Due to 74Software's recent formation in 2024, the Company is unable to provide specific, isolated figures at this time.
 However, as part of its 2025 development strategy, 74Software is committed to establishing a clear breakdown of CAPEX and OPEX related to financial inclusion initiatives, ensuring transparent financial reporting on these critical investments in future disclosures.